JL-III/voxels-private/README.md

   - remove mesh from chunks that have neighbors, no reason to render sides of the chunk that cant be seen.
   ### server client
   - fix the fact that all players are updated to the same position on server updates.
+  - timing issues based on FixedUpdate scheduler and events. not sure what is causing it.
+  - should we keep the same event / io channel structure? right now an event fires, the listener picks it up and emits information over the channel, a sort of linking events cross binary.